CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.2 Wi-Fi usage.md

 #### NET.2.2.A3 Securing WLAN Usage in Unsafe Environments [IT Operations]
 MUST use external hotspots MUST be implemented:

-* Any user of a hotspot MUST know his or her security requirements (see NET.2.2.A2 Wi-Fi Users' Awareness and Training) and then decide if and under which conditions he will be allowed to use the hotspot.
+* Any user of a hotspot MUST know his or her security requirements (see NET.2.2.A2 Wi-Fi Users' Awareness and Training) and then decide if and under what conditions he is allowed to use the hotspot.
 * WLANs that are only used sporadically SHOULD be deleted by the users from the history.
 * If possible, separate user accounts with a secure base configuration and restrictive permissions SHOULD be used.
 * It should be ensured that no user with administrator rights can log on to external WLANs from his client.